Shoulder-a-Coffin Kuro: Manga

 The series started serialization in the Japanese Yonkoma magazine "Manga Time Kirara", published by Hōbunsha.
 The first manga volume was released in Japan on March 27, 2006.
 Two volumes were released before the series was put on hiatus in 2009 for unknown reasons.
 In 2012, a wraparound on the book jacket of the fourth volume of GA Geijutsuka Art Design Class, also by Kiyuduki, announced Kuro would resume serialization and that the long delayed third volume would start shipping.
 For the week of January 23–29, 2012 the third volume of Shoulder a Coffin ranked #28 on the Japanese Comic Ranking with 23,425 copies sold.
 As of 2019, eight volumes have been released all together.

 In December, 2007 through a panel at New York Anime Festival, Yen Press announced it had licensed the series for release in North America.
-The author Satoko Kiyuzuki was said to be "excited but hesitant" on how the humor would be received.
+The author Satoko Kiyuduki was said to be "excited but hesitant" on how the humor would be received.
 All eight volumes have been released by Yen Press.

 Drama CD

 A Drama CD was released by Geneon Universal on July 25, 2007, and distributed through Frontier Works.
-The CD features a story which was done by Satoko Kiyuzuki.
+The CD features a story which was done by Satoko Kiyuduki.
 Seven tracks are present with the story narrator being Sen the bat, a character from the series.
 In the story the cast is introduced, and four frames of the series are focused on.